shaunadam/pytrade/v5/PROJECT_STATUS.md

 - Updated main.py to use argparse for better control over operations
 - Designed a new structure for the dashboard with tabs for different functionalities
 - Planned implementation of config-driven development for backtesting and screening
+- Refactored the Dash app to use the new tabbed structure

 ## Next Steps

-- [ ] Refactor the Dash app to use the new tabbed structure
+- [ ] Add a Utility tab for overriding the start date / end date and a button to manually tigger downloading stock data.
+Implement a progress bar or scrolling log so the user can see progress
-- [ ] Implement config-driven development for indicators, screening criteria, and backtesting strategies
+- [ ] Implement config-driven development for screening criteria, and backtesting strategies
 - [ ] Create separate components for each major feature (e.g., StockChart, IndicatorPanel, Screener)
 - [ ] Implement lazy loading for tab content using callbacks
 - [ ] Use dcc.Store for basic state management (selected stock, date range)